ginobilinie/codeBook/README.md

 24. isValidParenthes.cpp: How to use stack, empty() function, and we also specify template.
 Also, we need to consider all cases, such as only left brackets or only right brackets.

+25. mergeTwoLists.cpp: merge two sorted lists.
+When we encounter same value , we use head-in insert manner.
+Note to update the current pointer in progress.

 # old
 for fun, forever